-With style, glamor, and beauty, Italy celebrates Christmas like no other and this guide shares the top five reasons to spend Christmas there.
+With style, glamour, and beauty, Italy celebrates Christmas like no other and this guide shares the top five reasons to spend this time there.

 Winter in Italy is a wonderland of joy and beauty.
 Whether skiing in the alps or enjoying the warm Mediterranean light spreading across Puglia, you can find the perfect Christmas ambiance.

-The Christmas celebrations in Italy begin on December 8, the Feast Day of the Immaculate Conception, and continue to January 6, the 12th day of Christmas.
-During this time the cities are atmospheric and various festivities occur, from colorful markets to nativity scenes, musical performances to Christmas dinners.
+Italy’s Christmas holiday celebrations begin on December 8, the Feast Day of the Immaculate Conception, and continue until January 6, the 12th day of Christmas.
+During this time, the cities are atmospheric and various festivities occur, from colorful markets to nativity scenes, musical performances to Christmas dinners.

 Best Places to Celebrate Christmas in Italy: Milan • Naples • Venice • Rome • Florence • Sorrento